Grizzlies-Blazers called off; NBA stresses new protocols

 Postponed games, when possible, will be made up in the second half of the season, which will take place from March 11 — the one-year anniversary of last season shutting down because of the pandemic — through May 16.
 The league has not yet released that half of the schedule and isn’t expected to do so until late February at the earliest.

 Players who test positive must undergo a battery of exams before being cleared to return to play, such as cardiac tests.
-Those ruled out by contact tracing have been able, in most circumstances, to return after a quarantine period provided they continue to test negative for COVID-19.
+Those ruled out by contact tracing may return after a quarantine period, provided they continue to test negative for COVID-19.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports